-Ref Action Lead 1 Maintaining an up to date Risk Strategy.
-Internal Audit/s151 officer (Officer Risk Champion) 2 Providing practical guidance to staff and Councillors.
-Internal Audit 3 Including risk arrangement issues within Service Plans.
-Directors/ Head of Service 4 Including risk management assessments in Committee reports.
-Directors/ Head of Service 5 Including risk management within financial procedure rules. s151 officer (Officer Risk Champion) 6 Allocating specific responsibilities for risk to officers throughout the organisation.
-Directors/-Head of Service 7 Appointing a Councillor Risk 'Champion'.
+Ref Action Lead 1 Maintaining an up-to-date Risk Strategy.
+Internal Audit/Chief Finance Officer (Officer Risk Champion) 2 Providing practical guidance to staff and Councillors.
+Internal Audit 3 Including consideration of risk management within Service Plans.
+Directors/ Heads of Service 4 Including risk management assessments in Committee reports.
+Directors/ Heads of Service 5 Including risk management within financial procedure rules.
+Chief Finance Officer (Officer Risk Champion) 6 Allocating specific responsibilities for risk to officers throughout the organisation.
+Directors/Heads of Service 7 Appointing a Councillor Risk 'Champion'.
 Audit & Governance Committee - Chair 8 Supporting the work of the Councillor Risk Champion.
-Internal Audit/ s151 officer (Officer Risk Champion) 9 Review of risk management arrangements as part of the review of internal controls.
+Internal Audit/ Chief Finance Officer (Officer Risk Champion) 9 Review of risk management arrangements as part of the review of internal controls.
 Internal Audit 10 Annual report to the Audit & Governance Committee reviewing the risk management process.
 Bi-Annually to the Audit & Governance Committee on review of the Risk Registers Internal Audit 11 Maintaining contingency plans in areas where there is potential for risk to the business capability.
-Directors/ Head of Service 12 Improving the integration between performance management and risk management.
-Directors/ Head of Service 13 Providing risk management awareness training for Councillors and officers.
+Directors/ Heads of Service 12 Improving the integration between performance management and risk management.
+Directors/ Heads of Service 13 Providing risk management awareness training for Councillors and officers.
 Internal Audit 14 Statement on risk management to be included in the Annual Governance Statement which forms part of the Statement of Accounts of the Council.
 Internal Audit 15 Challenging the progress being made on the action plans relating to risk.
 Audit & Governance Committee